sashankr98/fyp-blockchain/README.md

 # Get Started

+- Install prerequisites as mentioned on the hyperledger website
 - Remove all existing docker images, containers, or volumes to make sure there are no conflicting images.
 Use the ```-f``` tag if any of the following commands fail.
 ```bash
 docker rm $(docker ps -aq)